Sexynos990/android_kernel_samsung_exynos990_OC/README.md

-# ExtremeKernel for Exynos 990 devices
+# VulcanKernel for Exynos 990 devices

+## Credits
+- Special thanks to [ExtremeXT](https://github.com/ExtremeXT) for the original ExtremeKernel source code and development
+- This kernel is based on [ExtremeKernel](https://github.com/ExtremeXT/android_kernel_samsung_exynos990) with modifications and improvements

 ## Features